 Now, compare that total with your monthly net income or take-home pay.
 Ideally, your income should be more than your total monthly expenses.
 If you have money left over, decide how much extra you're willing to put aside to pay down your debt.

-The Avalanche Approach
+The Debt Avalanche Approach

-If you make more money each month than you owe, then the debt avalanche approach could be an option to pay down your debt.
+If you make more money each month than you owe, then the avalanche approach could be an option to pay down your debt.

 The Debt Snowball Approach

-If you want to reduce the number of credit cards you have with balances a bit faster, the debt snowball approach may be better for you.
+If you want to reduce the number of credit cards with balances you have a bit faster, the debt snowball approach may be better for you.
 As with the debt avalanche approach, you want to make sure that you have enough positive cash flow (making more than you owe) to be able to impact your credit card debt.
 With this method, you make minimum payments on all your cards every month and apply your extra money toward the credit card with the lowest balance.
 When that card is paid off, you move to the one with the next lowest balance and apply the extra amount to that card, while paying the minimum on your other cards.

-While you'll likely end up paying higher interest in the long run, you'll be able to start paying off credit cards more quickly and that can help keep you going with your other cards.
+While you'll likely end up paying higher interest in the long run, you'll be able to start paying off credit cards more quickly, and that can help keep you going with your other cards.

 Alternative Strategies for Paying Off Credit Card Debt